 You Need to be in the Best Place You Can to Help

-If you want to help your alcoholic loved one or friend, you are going to have to be strong.
+If you want to help your alcoholic loved one, be it your husband, wife, parent, child or friend, you are going to have to be strong.
 To see someone, you care for struggling with alcohol addiction, and watching the change in him or her can take its toll and leave you feeling upset and frustrated.
 It may even leave you weak and vulnerable.

 To help the person, you will need to know more about alcoholism and how you can guard against it.
 Find out all you can about how this illness might be affecting the individual.
 Get in touch with your local Al-Anon group; a group set up to help family members of those suffering from chronic alcoholism.
 By joining this organisation, you can meet with other people in a similar position and get advice and counselling to help you deal with your own situation.